6 Negative Ways to Deal with Stress that You Should Avoid

 A stage comes when even after drinking a lot you’re not able to stimulate the relaxation hormones, however, you become so dependent on alcohol that you find it hard to part with.

 You fall in the trap of addiction, and increase the stress levels instead of reducing them.

 Drink in moderation.
 Resorting to alcohol as a stress relief measure is risking your life.
 Try to avoid it.

-Now, my inclusion of caffeine as a bad way to reduce stress would come as a surprise to many.
+Now, my inclusion of caffeine as one of the negative ways to deal with stress would come as a surprise to many.
 Why?
 Because like myself, I know many of you love your coffee – don’t you?

 Do you know that caffeine is a regular drug?

 It stimulates the central nervous system, improves concentration, increases wakefulness, and lessens stress and fatigue, which is good and helpful at times.